 21st Century PR Issues maintains that within PR circles there is a near-universal conformity governing the industry’s self-destructive, poorly thought-through response to the Culture Wars.
 In short: the PR business is currently leading clients in the wrong direction.
-So here is a twelve-point PR manifesto and a declaration of intent setting out how things could be turned around so that we can help our clients keep their end up in the 21st Century Culture Wars.
+So here is a PR manifesto that sets out how things could be turned around so that we can help our clients keep their end up in the 21st_century Culture Wars.
 Read on ›

 Societies in the 21st century are increasingly defined by rapidly fragmenting socio-cultural outlooks and competing ways of life.
 Personhood has been politicised and commodified: we have identity politics and firms track our tastes.
 Whether it is the words we utter, the clothes we wear, the food we eat, or our taste in holidays, music and sport, or how we demarcate our sexual, racial or national identity, cultural chasms and schisms divide us, even as we are supposed to empathise more intensely and widely.
 Read on ›